 This summary highlights, and is qualified in its entirety by, the more detailed information and financial statements included elsewhere in this prospectus.
 This summary does not contain all of the information that may be important to you.
 You should read and carefully consider the entire prospectus, especially our financial statements and the notes thereto appearing at the end of this prospectus and the "Risk Factors" section of this prospectus, before deciding to invest in our common stock.
-Except as otherwise indicated herein or as the context otherwise requires, references in this prospectus to "Aprea," "the company," "we," "us" and "our" refer to Aprea Therapeutics, Inc. and its consolidated subsidiaries, after giving effect to the reorganization transaction described herein, the Holdco Reorganization, and to Aprea Therapeutics AB, referred to herein as Aprea AB, and its consolidated subsidiaries prior to giving effect to the Holdco Reorganization.
+Except as otherwise indicated herein or as the context otherwise requires, references in this prospectus to "Aprea," "we," "us" and "our" refer to Aprea Therapeutics, Inc. and its consolidated subsidiaries, after giving effect to the Holdco Reorganization described herein, and to Aprea Therapeutics AB, referred to herein as Aprea AB, and its consolidated subsidiaries effort on the Holdco Reorganization.